 Your local library may have its own program.
-Here in Palm Beach County, for instance, the Dream Big – Read summer program awards children with tickets to a Jupiter Hammerheads baseball game.
-There are programs for children and teens.
+There are usually programs for children and teens.

 You may also want to create your own Summer Program by selecting books you know your child will enjoy.
 Add a reading incentive for each book your child reads.
 You can go on a field trip, on a trip to a mall or to lunch, or on a trip to the park or beach.
 Any fun activity will give your child a reward for reading.